CiscoSE/stealthwatch-config-backup/README.md

 ## Testing

-If you want to test this script before using it in a production enviroment you can leverage the [DevNet Stealthwatch Sandbox Enviroment](https://devnetsandbox.cisco.com/RM/Diagram/Index/3c832112-cf88-4e74-a439-6fdb47a5882e?diagramType=Topology)
+If you want to test this script before using it in a production environment you can leverage the [DevNet Stealthwatch Sandbox environment](https://devnetsandbox.cisco.com/RM/Diagram/Index/3c832112-cf88-4e74-a439-6fdb47a5882e?diagramType=Topology)

 ## Usage